bhupalans/HairConnect/README.md

-# HairConnect
+# HairBuySell

-This is a Next.js project for the HairConnect marketplace, created in Firebase Studio.
+This is a Next.js project for the HairBuySell marketplace, created in Firebase Studio.